Newark Campus Re-Engagement

 An event is defined as a planned activity, other than academic classes scheduled as part of the college curriculum, that is held in a college building or outdoor space on campus or with a community partner.
 A gathering is defined as a formal or informal assembly of people that is either planned or spontaneous.

 The safety of our students, faculty and staff remains our top priority during the ongoing coronavirus (COVID-19) pandemic.
 To assist students, faculty, staff and visitors for preparation for our phased return to on-campus operations for autumn semester, the information that follows will help you understand the next steps for campus re-engagement.
 Please remember that these plans are provisional and are subject to change at any time.

-Beginning on August 19, 2020, the Adena Hall Recreation Center will open for use with full regular hours, including Saturdays, to coincide with residence hall move in.
+The Adena Hall Recreation Center will open for use Monday through Friday, 11 a.m. to 8 p.m. from May 3 to August 20, 2021.
+A daily health check is required for admittance.
 In addition to all available federal, state, local and university guidelines, the Office of Student Life will also follow the guidance of national sports governing bodies to ensure that physical distancing practices and other safety protocols are in place for any recreational sports activities.